 It started with disposable cameras at hardcore and punk shows in Essex and London in my early teens.
 By 21, I was freelancing as a self-taught photographer after moving to Brighton, working mainly with tattoo studios and musicians.
 After studying media and photography at university, I stopped taking photos entirely - whatever it was that had previously motivated me to pick up a camera had burned out.

-After moving to Kathmandu, Nepal, I was reminded that there was so much to see and learn in the world, and began shooting again on a partially functioning SLR and expired film picked up for scant Rupees at a side street pharmacy.
+After moving to Kathmandu, Nepal in 2013, I was reminded that there was so much to see and learn in the world, and began shooting again on a partially functioning SLR and expired film picked up for scant Rupees at a side street pharmacy.

-It wasn't until a few months into my move to Japan in 2014 that I picked up a secondhand compact film camera and started taking photos of my surroundings that looked like the vision of Japan that had been dormant in my mind since childhood.
+It wasn't until a few months into my move to Japan in 2014 that I picked up a pre-owned compact film camera, went back to my roots and once again started making images that felt true to the way I viewed the world.

 If you'd like to collaborate with me while I still reside in Japan, catch me while you can.